Frequently asked questions

 Where an individual, group or organisation has a significant interest in the Inquiry, the Chair may designate them as a core participant.
 Core participants have some additional rights, as described in the Inquiry’s core participant protocol.
 Please note, you do not need to be a core participant to be involved in the Inquiry.

-A list of the Inquiry’s core participants and the core participant protocol can be found on the Core Participants page.
-The core participant and funding application process for the Inquiry’s health and social care impact investigations concluded in April 2023.
+A list of the Inquiry’s core participants can be found on the Core Participants page.

 How can I contact the Inquiry?